Our Team

 Dr Anna Leshinskaya is an Assistant Professor at the Department of Cognitive Sciences and Fellow at the Center for Neurobiology of Learning & Memory at UC Irvine, as well as an affiliated researcher with the AI Objectives Institute.
 She directs the Relational Cognition laboratory.

 She earned a PhD in Cognitive Psychology from Harvard University in 2015.
 Her background and interests are in human cognitive neuroscience and computational cognitive science.
 She is broadly interested in the computational principles underlying the learning and representation of concepts and relations and how these are supported by both artificial and natural neural networks.
-Recent interests include cognitive and moral alignment between humans and large language models.
+Her recent work uses interpretability techniques to measure cognitive alignment between humans and large language models.

 Publication List